 Prostitution and legality involved

-Soliciting services of prostitution at public places;
+Soliciting services of prostitution at public places

 Carrying out prostitution activities in hotels

-Being owner of a brothel
+Being the owner of a brothel

-Indulge in prostitution by arranging sex worker
+Indulge in prostitution by arranging a sex worker

 Arrangement of a sex act with a customer